-SINGLE-STAGE THERMOSTAT APPLICATION
+SINGLE-STAGE HEATING THERMOSTAT APPLICATION

-A single-stage thermostat with only one heating stage can be used to control this furnace.
-The application of a single-stage thermostat does not offer "true" thermostat-driven two-stage operation, but provides a timed transition from low to high fire.
+A single-stage thermostat with only one heating stage may be used to control this furnace.
+The application of a single-stage thermostat offers a timed transition from low to high fire.
 The furnace will run on low stage for a fixed period of time before stepping up to high stage to satisfy the thermostat's call for heat.
-The delay period prior to stepping up can be set at either 5 or 10 minutes through the DIP switch adjacent to the Heat Off delay DIP switches on the integrated control module.
-To use a single-stage thermostat, turn off power to the furnace, move the thermostat selection jumper on the integrated control module from the "two-stage" position to the "single-stage" position, turn power back on.
-Refer to the following figures.
+The delay period prior to stepping up can be set at either a fixed 5 minute time delay or a load based variable time between 1 and 12 minutes (AUTO mode).
+If the AUTO mode is selected, the control averages the cycle times of the previous three cycles and uses the average to determine the time to transition from low stage to high stage.
+To use a single-stage thermostat, turn off power to the furnace, move the thermostat selection DIP switch to the OFF position.
+Set the desired transition time by setting the transition delay DIP switch to the desired ON/OFF position.
+Turn power back on.
+Refer to the following figure.